TechCollective/unifi_at/README.md

 slack_test.py - Ignore for now.
 I'm working on integrating alerts to slack.

 File unifi_alerts_config.csv - It's used to define that should happen with an alert.
 The "Events" come from UniFi.
 Those are all the ones I know about.
 The rest are for Autotask.
 If you have those Issue Type, Queue's etc, within Autotask, it will use those to create a ticket.

+Feature wishlist
+# sync admins - will push admins from a group in Jumpcloud or someplace